-\item \textbf{Smoothing.} As a result of increasing state dimensions and observation size, path estimation becomes increasingly challenging over time.
+\item \textbf{Smoothing.} As a result of increasing state dimensions and the observation size, path estimation becomes increasingly challenging over time.
 Smoothing is a related learning problem focusing on the lower-dimensional marginal conditional random variable

-for some previous time index $k < t$. \end{itemize} In the presence of unknown parameters and stochastic noises in the state transition \eqref{eq:state_transition}, all the abovementioned learning problems are essentially characterizations of marginal random variables.
-Furthermore, the random variables of interest are intractable, in the sense that the characteristic functions and moments often do not admit analytical forms, and the direct simulation of these random variables is not feasible.
+for some previous time index $k < t$. \end{itemize} In the presence of unknown parameters and stochastic noises in the state transition density \eqref{eq:state_transition}, all the above-mentioned learning problems are essentially characterizations of marginal random variables.
+Furthermore, the random variables of interest are intractable, in the sense that the characteristic functions and moments often do not admit analytical forms, and it is infeasible to directly simulate these random variables.
 Thus, we need to design numerical methods to solve these problems.
 In principle, algorithms for solving these problems need to be \emph{sequential} by design---the computation of new solutions to the problems \eqref{eq:filtering_prob}--\eqref{eq:smoothing_prob} at time $t$ only relies on either previous solutions at $t-1$ for forward algorithms, or solutions at $t+1$ for backward algorithms.
 We refer readers to \cite{evensen2022data,kantas2009overview,reich2015probabilistic} and \cite{sarkka2013bayesian} for further details and references of these sequential learning problems.